LAST UPDATED: 4/26/23 – Visiting a Maasai village in Tanzania

-One of the neatest and most educational experiences we had when traveling in Tanzania last year was a visit to a Maasai village.
-They have such a unique and amazing culture and it was really cool to be able to visit with them and learn more about their way of life.
+One of the neatest and most educational experiences we had when traveling last year was visiting a Maasai village in Tanzania.
+They have such a unique and amazing culture, and it was really cool to be able to visit with them and learn more about their way of life.

 We took a 4 day safari thru Lake Manyara National Park, the Serengeti National Park, and the Ngorongoro Crater Conservation Area.
 Along our many drives we would see the Maasai villages and the young boys out herding their cattle.
 It was fascinating to see how they lived from a far, but we wanted to know more about their culture and way of life.

 That is why we were very happy when our safari guide told us that he knew of a Maasai village that is very open to visitors and asked us if we wanted to stop by.
 We jumped at the chance immediately.
 The village was near the Ngorongoro Crater along our drive home.
 So with that settled, we set off for the village, excited to meet some new people and learn about a new culture.

 When we first arrived at the village, we were greeted with a very warm welcome and asked if they could perform a welcome dance for us.
 You can see that welcome dance in the video that we have posted below.
 It was absolutely amazing.

 The women stood in a line and sang while the men, with their spears and instruments, danced among us.
 After a short time we were asked to come into the village, where the dancing continued.
 The men gathered into a semi-circle, and then one or two at a time they moved to the center of the circle to jump.
 After a few jumps they would stomp their feet and then give way for the next man to move to the center.

 It was incredible to be visiting a Maasai village in Tanzania and to witness their dancing in person.
 It was obvious that they take great pride in their dancing and that it plays a big part in their traditions.
 We would come to learn more about the meaning behind some of their dances when we got to talk to the Maasai during our visit.